 If you are interested in booking an astrology, tarot, Cards of Truth reading or coaching session with Nicole, you may do so at her website: http://www.nicolebrenny.com ♡

-Alex Johnson is a wonderful photographer who took all of the photos of me in my bedroom.
+Alex Johnson is a wonderful photographer who took all of the photos of me outside of my studio.
 You may check out his website here.